 When you pursue a dream, occasionally the thought crosses your mind that maybe the reality of your dream will disappoint.
 In my case, nothing could be further from the truth.
 Being an entrepreneur and running my own business is endlessly rewarding, forever challenging and most definitely never dull.
 I now do get to create, strategize, make vital decisions, challenge myself and others, lead and support a team, develop and improve my business and use all of my drive and ambition to build the best little company that ever existed.

 While the first two years were challenging and money was sometimes in short supply, the subsequent years have been a true blessing.
+I have built upon skills that I never knew I had, and I have gained qualities that I never thought possible.
+Running your own business is all about overcoming challenges, and that is definitely something that I have needed to do over the years.
+One of the very first obstacles I had to overcome was looking for relevant insurance.
+I know, it sounds easy, right?
+Believe me, it wasn’t.
+Luckily, I had great people around me and they pointed me in the direction of somewhere like Thimble and their business owners policy insurance (https://www.thimble.com/business-owners-policy) and now I have all the insurance I need to operate my business in the best possible fashion.
+It was hard, but I was so proud when I had finally overcome this issue.
 Anyone toying with the idea of starting a business must know that it is far more rewarding than I ever imagined.
 I most certainly underestimated what a creative process starting a business is and I never expected to be able to pour all of my drive and ambition into my company’s growth and development.

 No More Frustration, Just Growth